cax1331/cax1331/README.md

 ## 🧪 About Me

-**Software Engineer and QA Analyst**, with hands-on experience in functional and regression testing, UI automation, and agile teamwork.
-I bring a systems-thinking mindset to analyzing application flows, designing test cases, catching critical bugs, and documenting clear, actionable improvements.
-I’m skilled in tools like Postman, Jira, and Selenium, and my earlier roles in tech support and quality supervision strengthened my eye for detail, structured communication, and user-first thinking.
-I’m passionate about building reliable, user-friendly software and continuously improving how we test and deliver it.
-Comfortable working in international environments, I communicate fluently in English at an Advanced (C1) level.
+Excited to take the next step in my career as a QA Engineer, bringing a strong foundation in functional and regression testing, API testing, and UI automation.
+I have hands-on experience with tools like Postman, Jira, and Selenium, plus a background in tech support and systems administration that sharpened my problem-solving and communication skills.
+Comfortable in global environments and fluent in English (C1).

-🚀 Currently seeking opportunities as a QA Engineer where I can grow, contribute, and collaborate with teams that value quality and curiosity.
+I’m passionate about delivering reliable, user-friendly software and eager to keep learning and growing in every project I join.
+I’m ready to collaborate with teams that value quality and continuous improvement.

 ---